Caduceus: Medical Practice 363 Sale and Liquidating Trust Plan

 Business overview and operating footprint.
 Public-facing materials describe Caduceus as a multi-specialty Orange County physician group with a broad service mix spanning primary care and multiple specialties, including urgent care and physical therapy.
 The practice markets itself as physician-owned and “multi-specialty” with Orange County locations including Yorba Linda, Anaheim, Orange, Irvine, and Laguna Beach, and it lists services ranging from internal medicine and pediatrics to specialty lines such as gastroenterology, neurology, pulmonology, orthopedics, and sleep medicine, alongside urgent care through PDQ Urgent Care & More and rehabilitation through Back in Motion Physical Therapy Caduceus Medical Group’s “About” page.
 Third-party business profiles also describe the company as a chain of multi-specialty clinics, with one database listing 86 employees as of year-end 2022 and placing the group among a large field of outpatient-care competitors Tracxn’s Caduceus Medical Group profile.

-| Practice element | What public sources describe | What bankruptcy filings emphasized |
+| Practice element | What public sources describe | Filing description |

 |---|---|---|